sunpy/ndcube/docs/ndcubesequence.rst

 Dimensions
 ----------

-Analagous to `ndcube.NDCube.dimensions`, there are also a `ndcube.NDCubeSequence.dimensions` property for easily inspecting the shape of an `~ndcube.NDCubeSequence` instance::
+Analagous to `ndcube.NDCube.dimensions`, there is also a `ndcube.NDCubeSequence.dimensions` property for easily inspecting the shape of an `~ndcube.NDCubeSequence` instance::